-Economic Commentary Commodity prices point to a challenging global macro environment Commodity markets have been particularly volatile since early 2020.
-The negative demand shock from Covid-19 pandemic initially triggered deflationary pressures that rapidly pushed commodity prices to multi-decade lows.
+Economic Commentary Commodity prices suggest global macro headwinds are not over Commodity markets have been experiencing unprecedented bouts of volatility and dislocation since the pandemic started in early 2020.
+In fact, shocks to commodity markets have been so significant that prices followed boom and bust swings in relatively short order over the last few years.
+The negative demand shock from the Covid-19 pandemic initially triggered deflationary pressures that rapidly pushed commodity prices to multidecade lows.
 The Bloomberg Commodity Index, a leading benchmark for general commodity price movements, plummeted from January to late April 2020.
 However, it did not take long for unprecedented policy stimulus to spur a significant global economic recovery, which supported commodity prices.
-After a healthy period of economic recovery, excess global demand, combined with supply constraints and the Russo-Ukrainian War shock, led to a spiral of high prices in late 2021 and early 2022.
-High commodity prices seemed to have reached a zenith mid-last year, before a significant correction that is still under way.
+After a healthy period of economic recovery, excess global demand, combined with supply constraints and the Russo-Ukrainian conflict shock, led to a spiral of high prices in late 2021 and early 2022.
+High commodity prices seemed to have reached a zenith mid-last year, before a significant correction.
+This was mainly driven by the Chinese slow down, high inflation squeezing real incomes, and the unexpected increase of oil supply on the back of strategic inventory releases.
 Bloomberg Commodity Index (normalized, January 2020 = 100)

-Sources: Bloomberg, QNB analysis A closer look at commodity price movements can shed light into important aspects of the global economic outlook.
+Sources: Bloomberg, QNB analysis A closer look at commodity price movements can shed light on important aspects of the global economic outlook.
 The price development of selected commodities conveys relevant macroeconomic information, including trends on sentiment and inflation, often leading or confirming cyclical turning points.
-Our analysis focuses on three main messages embedded into the recent correction of commodity prices.
-First, commodity prices seem to indicate a further deceleration of the global economy.
-Higher policy rates, liquidity withdrawals, contained fiscal spending and inflation-driven lower disposable incomes are already moderating aggregate demand, producing a slow down in activity.
+Our analysis focuses on three trends within the latest evolution of commodity markets that could be an indicator for the global macro outlook in the coming months.
+First, commodity prices seem to challenge the "soft landing" narrative, i.e., the idea that inflation can be brought back to the target of major central banks without causing a recession.
+In fact, commodity prices are pointing to at least a shallow recession across major advanced economies.
 This is expressed in the more pronounced correction of highly cyclical commodities, such as energy and base metals.
-Brent crude oil prices, while still slightly above prepandemic marks, are down 38% from their recent peak.
-Copper and lumber prices, important proxies for activity in China and the US, have also collapsed from their recent peaks.
-Such price performance suggests that the global growth outlook is still dominated by headwinds and the ongoing deceleration in the US and Europe.
+Within energy, Brent crude oil prices, while still slightly above pre-pandemic levels, are down 37% from their recent peak.
+Within base metals and forest products, copper and lumber prices, important proxies for activity in China and the US, have also collapsed from their recent peaks.
+Such price performance suggests that the global growth outlook is still dominated by headwinds, despite the recent reacceleration of the US economy.
 Breakdown of commodity dynamics since peak prices (% change from peak in June 2022)